United States Agency for International Development: Non-career contracts

 USAID frequently contracted with private firms or individuals for specialist services lasting from a few weeks to several years.
-It has long been asked whether USAID should more often assign such tasks to career U.S. government employees instead.
 United States government staff directly performed technical assistance in the earliest days of the program in the 1940s.
 It soon became necessary for the federal government technical experts to plan and manage larger assistance programs than they could perform by themselves.
 The global expansion of technical assistance in the early 1950s reinforced the need to draw on outside experts, which was also accelerated by Congress's requirement of major reductions of U.S. government staffing in 1953.
 By 1955, observers commented on a perceived shift toward re use of shorter-term contracts (rather than using employees with career-length contracts).

 Financial conflicts of interest

 USAID stated that "U.S. foreign assistance has always had the twofold purpose of furthering America's foreign policy interests in expanding democracy and free markets while improving the lives of the citizens of the developing world."
 In 2008, a report found that approximately 40% of aid money spent in Afghanistan had returned to donor countries through corporate profits, consultants' salaries, and other costs.

 Although USAID officially selects contractors on a competitive and objective basis, watchdog groups, politicians, foreign governments, and corporations have occasionally accused the agency of allowing its bidding process to be unduly influenced by the political and financial interests of its current presidential administration.
 Under the Bush administration, for instance, it emerged that all five implementing partners selected to bid on a $600 million Iraq reconstruction contract enjoyed close ties to the administration.

 In 2020, one of the contractors for USAID, DAI Global, was sued by families of soldiers who had died in Afghanistan.